Undergraduate Advising

 Contact information for the faculty advisors and their office hours are listed below.
 For advising during the winter and summer intersessions, please contact the Department Office, TH 808.

-We are transitioning to a system called Navigator, to schedule appointments with advisors.
+We use a system called Navigator for students to schedule appointments with advisors.
 Instructions for this system can be found here.

 Dr. Gerber